DUNE/p3s/documents/src/JOB.md

-While you can specify the server address and other parameters the p3s clients need on the command line it is often more convenient just to set up a few environment variables which will be used by default.
+While you can specify the server address and other parameters the p3s clients need on the command line it is often more convenient just to run a script which will set a few environment variables which to be used by default.
 For example, if running at CERN you would simply use the command

 ```